ponylang/ponylang-website/content/blog/last-week-in-pony-022221.md

 Recently on the [Zulip](https://ponylang.zulipchat.com/), @mfelsche made a comment:

-> "I dont have too much time either, but i would love to see this in pony and am ready to invest some time to team up.
+> "I don't have too much time either, but i would love to see this in pony and am ready to invest some time to team up.
 (Think 1h per day tops)"

 I wanted to point out that as a volunteer project, if we got 4 to 5 hours a week from volunteers to work on features, improve documentation etc. it would really move Pony forward.
 There's so much to do with a programming language and its ecosystem and I know folks might not feel like they can contribute much with the time they have, but less than an hour per day will over time lead to massive improvements.